Shruti Bhat PhD, MBA, Operations Excellence Expert

 3. Product development pathway.

-4. Marketing & Sales processes abilities to gain market share.
+4. Marketing and Sales process's abilities to gain market share.

 Part 1 of this article covered pillar 1- Company’s definition of a new product, while Part 2 covered pillar 2- Portfolio project management techniques employed.